isabelc/lightweight-contact-form/readme.txt

 == Screenshots ==

-1. This is the subscription checkbox that is added beneath your comment form.
+1. This is how the contact form appears using the default WordPress theme.

 == Changelog ==